 Welcome to my site!

-I am a Ph.D. candidate at Princeton University under the advising of Howard Stone in the Mechanical and Aerospace Engineering Department.
+I am an Alvin M. Weinberg Distinguished Fellow in the Biomedical Sciences, Engineering, and Computing Group at Oak Ridge National Laboratory.
+I completed my Ph.D. at Princeton University in 2017 under the advising of Howard Stone in the Mechanical and Aerospace Engineering Department.
 My research lies at the intersection of applied mathematics, scientific computing, and complex fluid dynamics.
 Specifically, my interests include:

 - Classical fluid dynamics theory

 - Thermo-fluidic multi-physics phenomena

 - High-performance computing